Rodrigaumm/devpad-backend/README.md

     Needs a JSON body that contains _email_ and _password_ properties, filled with a existent user's data;
     Generates a JSONWebToken used to access private routes

+    **Creates a JWT for the user which has compatible info with the sent data and returns it**

 ---

 -   _"/verify/JSONWebToken"_ - **GET**